MiraGe: Editable 2D Images using Gaussian Splatting: Conclusion

 \section{Conclusion}

 In this paper, we introduce \our{} that uses flat 3D Gaussian components to model 2D images. \our{} gives state-of-the-art reconstruction quality and simultaneously allows image manipulation.
-Furthermore, we can modify photos on a plane (Fig. \ref{fig:taichianimation2dall}) and in 3D space (Fig. \ref{fig:pelnascena}, \ref{fig:dynamicblender}).
+Furthermore, we can modify photos on a plane (Fig. \ref{fig:taichianimation2dall}) and in 3D space (Fig. \ref{fig:flaga}).
 In consequence, we obtain the illusion of 3D-based modifications.
 Furthermore, we can combine our solution with a physics engine to obtain realistic motion in the image.
 Conducted experiments show that \our{} is applicable in many different scenarios and produces high-quality simulations.

-\paragraph{Limitation} It is crucial to note that the model is not generative, so improper adjustment of Gaussian positions can cause gaps in the image (e.g. a missing dog’s paw \ref{fig:artefakty}).
-While the model can produce realistic changes, significant modification may introduce visual artifact.
+{\bf Limitation} It is crucial to note that the model is not generative, so improper adjustment of Gaussian positions can cause gaps in the image (e.g. missing dog's paw).
+This can be alleviated by using image Inpainting (Fig. \ref{fig:artefakty}).
+Although the model can produce realistic changes, a significant modification may introduce a visual artifact.
 Moreover, our model requires encoding more parameters than GaussianImage to achieve high-quality image reconstruction for animation.
 Addressing this trade-off will be a focus of our future work.

-\paragraph{Social impact} The model can be applied to generate novel image transformations used to dataset augmentation, facial recognition \citep{10192430}, distortion correction, and visualizing architectural designs \citep{technologies6040101}, as shown in Fig. \ref{fig:pelnascena}.
-In the field of medical imaging, it is utilized for refining anatomical models and enhancing the accuracy of surgical simulations and diagnostic tools \citep{s23249872}.
-Additionally, in 2D computer games, the model facilitates more realistic animations by incorporating physics-based effects \citep{mohd2023analyzing}.